himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 </center>

-One of the reasons I wanted to build a desktop computer again was for the ability to easily upgrade it over time.
+One of the reasons I wanted to build a desktop computer again was for the ability to upgrade it down the road.
 The build I designed had enough power to fit all of my needs, but I configured it so that if any part lacked enough performance over time, I could easily upgrade it.

-I knew one of the components I might *eventually* want to upgrade would be the GPU.
-I knew that the rx560 should last me for awhile, but if I started playing more games, I could easily get a better one, and hopefully prices would be lower.
-I figured I could always upgrade to an rx580, or an even newer card if needed.
+I knew one of the components I might eventually want to upgrade would be the GPU.
+I figured that the rx560 should last me awhile, but if I started playing more games, I could easily get a better one, and hopefully prices would be lower.
+I could always upgrade to an rx580, or an even newer card if needed.

 ### Issues